davidanderson01/.github-FUNDING.yml/.github/steps/5-trigger.md

 ### Notes

 - Ensure that your workflow file is correctly configured before triggering the workflow.
+- If you're working with Azure, ensure that your workflow aligns with [Azure DevOps best practices](https://learn.microsoft.com/en-us/azure/devops/pipelines/best-practices).
 - If you encounter any issues, refer to the [GitHub Actions Documentation](https://docs.github.com/actions) for troubleshooting.